LGBTQ rights in the Philippines: Contemporary (2000s–present)

 The LGBT movement has been very active in the new millennium.
-In the advent of the 2000s, more LGBT organizations were formed to serve specific needs, including sexual health (particularly HIV), psychosocial support, representation in sports events, religious and spiritual needs, and political representation.
-For example, the political party Ang Ladlad was founded by Danton Remoto, a renowned LGBT advocate, in 2003.
+In the advent of the 2000s, more LGBTQ organizations were formed to serve specific needs, including sexual health (particularly HIV), psychosocial support, representation in sports events, religious and spiritual needs, and political representation.
+For example, the political party Ang Ladlad was founded by Danton Remoto, a renowned LGBTQ advocate, in 2003.
 The community has also shown their advocacies through the 21st LGBT Metro Manila Pride March held in Luneta Park on June 27, 2015, with the theme, "Fight For Love:Iba-Iba.
 Sama-Sama".
-This movement aims to remind the nation that the fight for LGBT rights is a fight for human rights.
+This movement aims to remind the nation that the fight for LGBTQ rights is a fight for human rights.
 Advocates are calling on the Philippines to recognize the voices of people of diverse sexual orientations and gender identities.
-In present time, there remains no umbrella LGBT organization in the Philippines.
+In present time, there remains no umbrella LGBTQ organization in the Philippines.
 Therefore, organizations tend to work independently of each other.
 Due to these divisions, there remains no prioritization of efforts, with organizations focusing on what they consider as important for them.

 In December 2004, Marawi City city council voted to ban men from going out in public wearing female attire, makeup, earrings "or other ornaments to express their inclinations for femininity".
 The law passed by the Marawi City Council also bans skintight blue jeans, tube tops and other skimpy attire.
 Additionally, women (only) must not "induce impure thoughts or lustful desires".
 The mayor said these moves were part of an Islamic "cleaning and cleansing" drive.

-In a United Nations Assembly meeting for the establishment of an UN-backed LGBT Watch Personnel, the Philippine permanent delegate abstained from voting.
+In a United Nations Assembly meeting for the establishment of a UN-backed LGBT Watch Personnel, the Philippine permanent delegate abstained from voting.
 Islamic nations and some eastern European nations voted against its establishment.
 Nevertheless, countries from Western Europe and the Americas with the backing of Vietnam, South Korea and Mongolia, voted in favor of its establishment.
 The LGBT Watch Personnel was established after the majority of nations in the meeting voted in its favor.
-A few months after the establishment of the expert, an African-led coalition of nations made a move to dislodge the LGBT expert.
-In November 2016, UN members voted by a majority to retain the UN expert on LGBT issues.
-However, the representative of the Philippines chose to abstain again, despite outcry of support for the LGBT expert to be retained from various sectors in the country.
+A few months after the establishment of the expert, an African-led coalition of nations made a move to dislodge the LGBTQ expert.
+In November 2016, UN members voted by a majority to retain the UN expert on LGBTQ issues.
+However, the representative of the Philippines chose to abstain again, despite outcry of support for the LGBTQ expert to be retained from various sectors in the country.